lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/README.md

 # Quick-start

+The user can go straight[notebook folder](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/Project-frameworks-by-using-NLP-with-Python-libraries/Jupyter-notebooks) and work down the steps.

-It is suggested to move straight down to **[How-to-use](#How-to-use)**| to get started.There is a list of steps, which also shows which are optional.
+Otherwise it is suggested to move straight down to **[How-to-use](#How-to-use)**| to get started.There is a list of steps, which also shows which are optional.
 Each step has its own notebook, which explains the step and provides the code,and shows an example.

 Attributes and adjustments are included immediately below for ease of reference, but best consulted after using the notebook.
 To see which steps you want to use first, you can look at the [Interim-results folder](https://github.com/lawrencerowland/Data-Model-for-Project-Frameworks/tree/master/Project-frameworks-by-using-NLP-with-Python-libraries/Interim-results) which shows the results applied to the nuclear example.